St. Lawrence University homepage SLU Physics homepage

 • Conceptually, students find this experiment easier than the Conservation of Energy!
 However…

-• … this experiment is after their first exam (and sometimes October break!), so they frequently forget everything they've learned so far about recording data and writing a lab report!
+• … this experiment is after their first exam and usually October break, so they often forget everything they've learned so far about recording data and writing a lab report!
 You've been warned

 • Tracks will be inclined at the same angle as in the Cons. of E. experiment